50 Best Nursing Careers Based by Salary

 29. Psychiatric Unit Head Nurse

-What to expect: As head of a specific unit, you will be expected to delegate the care of clients to professionals and paraprofessionals working there.
+What to expect from these nursing jobs: Head psychiatric nurses delegate the care of clients to professionals and paraprofessionals working under them.
 In addition to the care provided, mental and written awareness of what is happening on the unit will mean good feedback and documentation of care provided, equipment and supply inventories, and following institutional guidelines for keeping tabs on all controlled substances.
-The degree of responsibility you shoulder will have to be supported with a minimum of five years of experience and possibly an advanced degree.
+The degree of responsibility psychiatric nurses have is supported by a minimum of five years of experience and possibly an advanced degree.
 For the unit to function like a well-oiled machine, your personality skills, care for personnel working there, and team-building activities and attitude are crucial.

 Median salary: $88,800